Joshua Schulte: Leaks of classified information

-Sex crimes allegations
+Sex crimes

 During a raid of Schulte's Manhattan apartment on March 15, 2017, as well as at least one more on March 23, 2017, federal agents confiscated approximately 60 electronic devices, including a desktop computer locked under three layers of encryption.

 On March 20, 2017, investigators returned to Schulte's apartment and asked for consent to search his cell phone.
 According to his counsel, "Schulte, in front of the agents, opened the phone, put in the password, handed it over to them to make sure that nothing on the phone could be destroyed or altered and handed it right to the authorities."
 Afterward, through technical analysis, agents retrieved passwords from his cell phone that unlocked multiple layers of encryption on his desktop computer, where investigators discovered a single classified document as well as over 10,000 images and videos depicting child pornography, including "sadistic and masochistic images and videos of children as young as a few years old who had been brutally sexually assaulted."

-Schulte called the child pornography he was accused of possessing a "victimless crime" and claimed that the images and videos were not his, but had been uploaded without his knowledge by others onto a server he operated and let them host whatever they wanted on it.
-Court papers quoted from messages by Schulte suggesting he was aware of the images.
+Schulte called the possession of child pornography, with which he was charged, a "victimless crime", and said the images and videos were not his, but had been uploaded without his knowledge by others onto a server he operated and let them host whatever they wanted on it.
+Court papers quoted messages by Schulte that suggested he was aware of the images.

 The government found that Schulte had "neatly organized" this material "according to his preferences, and stored it for a period of years."
 In the government's view, there was "no set of circumstances that can confidently assure the Court that he's not going to continue to try to download child pornography, encourage others to download it and share it and just generally engage in very dangerous sexual activity."

 According to the criminal complaint, in 2011 and 2012 Schulte did several Google searches for videos of child pornography and incest.